XECHO · Legal

 XECHO's commitment, in one sentence: AI activity on this platform cannot dilute a human artist's streaming income — and the math is verifiable on-chain.

-Human-artist streaming and AI-generated streaming are paid from different pools, at different on-chain contract addresses.
+Human-artist streaming and AI-generated streaming are paid from different pools.
 An AI stream pays AI creators (and any opt-in artists in its training set).
 It does not subtract a cent from the human streaming pool.

 The Human Pool is funded by base subscriptions, downloads, tips, and wave purchases — exactly as it is today.
-The AI Pool is funded only by:
+AI revenue flows through three deliberately separate rails, and they never cross through xecho custody:

 A listener on the base subscription who happens to play an AI track still pays 100% of their subscription fee into the Human Pool.
 AI listening does not redirect their dollars.
-The AI track was already paid for at generation time, and stream payouts to the AI creator come from AI tier revenue and AI-specific fees that never touch the human side.
+The AI track is paid for through the AI Tier rail (separate subscribers), or at generation time on-chain, or via the on-chain per-stream rails — none of which deduct from the Human Pool.

 This is the core complaint working artists have made about every other streaming service: AI tracks are mathematically taking food off their tables, today, in pools they never agreed to share.
-We answer that head-on with structural separation — published, on-chain, and verifiable on /transparency.
+We answer that head-on with structural separation — on-chain rails are verifiable on /transparency; Stripe-rail settlements are published as monthly summary entries with per-period totals and transfer counts.

 2. Human-First Discovery